 An ABN is used in conjunction with your TFN, or tax file number, when dealing with the ATO and should be listed on any invoices or receipts you provide clients or customers.
+As such, registering for and acquiring an ABN must take place before your new business begins trading.

 The most common form of application relating to ABNs is carrying out activities with the goal of making a profit, or conducting ‘business’.